connornishijima/connornishijima.github.io/_products/super_pixie.md

   |                  <--- RETURN LINE                 |
   +---------------------------------------------------+
 ```

+To make them self-addressing, the following sequence runs at boot:

 1. MAIN sends an ASSIGN ADDRESS 1 packet @ BROADCAST
 2. PIX 1 receives this, assigns itself Address 1 (instead of default ADDRESS NULL)